A message from the campus:

 The Office of Admissions reserves the right to withdraw an application if the required information to complete the file is not received.

-West Chester University is now offering transfer students the opportunity to study Criminal Justice, the RN to BSN Nursing program and Social Work in Philadelphia.
-See Program of Study Special Notes section on Transfer Application Instructions for more information. *Please note, these programs are offered to all students on the West Chester campus.
+West Chester University is now offering transfer students the opportunity to study the RN to BSN Nursing program (transfers only) and Social Work (transfers only) in Philadelphia. *Please note, these programs are offered to all students on the West Chester campus.

 To begin your application, scroll to the bottom of this page and click the "Begin or Continue Application for West Chester University".